limjh16/jekyll-action-ts/README.md

 ## Official jekyll tutorial
 V2 of this action completely differs from the official jekyll tutorial.
 However, I probably don't have time to write a full guide.

-If you prefer to follow the official [jekyll docs](https://jekyllrb.com/docs/continuous-integration/github-actions/) (or [here](https://deploy-preview-8119--jekyllrb.netlify.app/docs/continuous-integration/github-actions/) if that link does not work yet), just use this [sample workflow file](#use-the-action) rather than they one they provide
+If you prefer to follow the official [jekyll docs](https://jekyllrb.com/docs/continuous-integration/github-actions/), just use this [sample workflow file](#use-the-action) rather than they one they provide

 ## Usage